salt-formulas/salt-formula-linux/README.rst

           automatic_reboot_time: "02:00"

 Linux with cron jobs

-By default it will use name as an identifier, unless identifier key is explicitly set or False (then it will use Salt's default behavior which is identifier same as command resulting in not being able to change it)
+By default, it will use name as an identifier, unless identifier key is explicitly set or False (then it will use Salt's default behavior which is identifier same as command resulting in not being able to change it):

 .. code-block:: yaml